Apple snail: Extinct genera (Ampullariidae incertae sedis)

-Distribution
+Origin and distribution

+Ampullariidae are probably of Gondwanan origin, and the diversification of Ampullariidae probably started after the separation of the African and South American continental plates.
 The genera Asolene, Felipponea, Marisa, and Pomacea are New World genera that are native to South America, Central America, the West Indies and the Southern United States.
 The genera Afropomus, Lanistes, and Saulea are found in Africa.
 The genus Pila is native to both Africa and Asia.

 Ecology

 Apple snails are exceptionally well adapted to tropical regions characterized by periods of drought alternating with periods of high rainfall.
 This adaptation is reflected in their life style; they are moderately amphibious.
 They have an operculum which enables the snail to seal the shell entrance to prevent drying out while they are buried in the mud during dry periods.

 One of the more typical adaptations of apple snails is branchial respiration.
 The snail has a system comparable to the gills of a fish (at the right side of the snail body) to breathe under water as well as a lung (at the left side of the body) to respire air.
 This lung/gill combination expands the action radius of the snail in search for food.
-It is part of the snail's natural behaviour to leave the water when the food supply below the surface becomes inadequate.
+Many species in this family are filter feeders that use a specialized mucus net to trap phytoplankton and detritus from the water column, consuming the particles suspended in the water.